 What are the most important integrations for a UK small business?

-The most vital integrations for a UK small business are those that connect your sales activity to your financial records or productivity tools, such as Xero or Sage & M365.
-Linking your CRM to Microsoft 365 is essential for centralising emails and calendar events in one place.
-These connections eliminate the need for manual data entry and ensure your team has a cohesive, real-time view of every customer’s financial and communication history.
+The most vital integrations connect your sales activity to your financial records or productivity tools, such as Xero, Sage, or Microsoft 365 โ eliminating manual data entry and giving your team a cohesive, real-time view of every customer.

 What happens if I need to change my user count?

 You can adjust your user count at any time because we don’t require long-term contracts.
-This allows your subscription to scale naturally with your business growth or seasonal fluctuations, without unnecessary financial pressure.
-You simply pay for the number of users you need each month, ensuring your technology costs remain fair, transparent, and predictable as your company evolves.
+This allows your subscription to scale naturally with your business growth or seasonal fluctuations.